Db2-DTE-POC/wxddemo/docs/wxd-reference-vnc.md

 ![Browser](wxd-images/desktop-logout-user.png)

-Select Log Out from the menu. **Do not power off the machine at any time, otherwise you will impact all users on this machine.**
+Select Log Out from the menu. **Do not power off the machine at any time, otherwise you will need to restart the machine.**

 ![Browser](wxd-images/desktop-logout-yes.png)